Maximizing Sales with Non-Monetary Service Value

 While proper negotiation planning is essential, a lot happens in the moment that can present opportunities for negotiators.
 At RED BEAR, we use a negotiation methodology based on real-world environments and decades of experience.

 Part of what makes our training stand out is a focus on the fundamentals.
-Take Manage Information Skillfully, which is one of six Negotiation Principles
+Take Manage Information Skillfully, which is one of the six Negotiation Principles

 High-quality information is a valuable resource.